ramiy/the-events-calendar/readme.txt

 == Changelog ==

+= [4.2.3] TDB =

+* Fix - Change myremove to jQuery Grep to improve compatibility with Black Studio TinyMCE Widget [63409]

 = [4.2.2.1] 2016-07-11 =

 * Fix - Issue that could lead to the generation of infinite recurring events (props to hydeaway and many others)